 15:40 Numerical investigations of macroscopic behaviour of heterogeneous materials

 The macroscopic effective properties or behaviour of heterogeneous materials are commonly invstigated by solving specific boundary value problem on Representative Elementary Volume (i.e. at the microscale) arising from the homogenization process.
 Nowadays, these boundary value problems (BVP) are commonly solved on 3D images of the material obtained by microtomography or idealized microstructure.
 Different numerical methods (Finite volume differences, Finite Element method, Discret Element method…) can used to solved the BVP.
 An overview of these methods is presented and illustrated.

 The participants will attend 2 out of the 9 proposed lab-courses (1 on Wednesday, the other one on Thursday).
 Groups of 4-5 participants will be made and each group will be given its planning and location depending on the chosen topic.
 The lab-courses will be held in parallel sessions at different places on the campus.
-The detailed description of the lab-courses can be seen here.

 The Gala dinner will take place at the Restaurant "le 5" near the art museum of Grenoble.